10up/wp-codeception/README.md

 $ wp codeception bootstrap
 ```

-Afterwards you'll have a new 'tests/' directory within the wp-codeception plugin.
+Afterwards you'll have a new `tests` directory within the wp-codeception plugin.
 This is your new test suite, and where you'll write all your tests.

 ## Writing Tests
 You can write tests using any of the three [Codeception](http://codeception.com/) testing frameworks: Acceptance, Functional, and Unit Testing.
-If you look within the new 'tests/' directory you'll see three config files (acceptance.suite.yml, functional.suite.yml, unit.suite.yml).
+If you look within the new `tests` directory you'll see three config files (acceptance.suite.yml, functional.suite.yml, unit.suite.yml).
 Edit these files as you wish

 *Generate your first test*
 ```Bash